eye-division/jennyblyth/_gallery/chloe-fremantle.md

   Colour influences our perceptions, affecting our behaviour and our moods whilst our brains seek out patterns to help us assess and predict.
-Colour and patterning have been core to our survival since humanitiy began, and Art ‘manna for the soul’.
+Colour and patterning have been core to our survival since humanity began, and Art ‘manna for the soul’.
 From the Ancient Egyptians who used prisms to split the colours from crystals for medicinal purpose and to enhance wellbeing, to Carl Jung who said that ‘colours are the mother tongue of the subconscious’, clearly palette colours the mind.&nbsp; For Artists, it is a path to liberation.

   Chloe Fremantle: ***‘Evocations'&nbsp;*reflect the fleetingness of our